adrhumphreys/recipes/content/recipes/title-of-recipe.md

   - Save
   - me
 steps:
-  - step: Put in something
+  - step: "Heat grated carrot and zucchini in a pan over a medium heat until wilted.
+      "
-    title: A steps title
+    title: ""
+  - step: Melt butter in a microwave safe jug that’s big enough to fit 4 cups of liquid.
+    title: Cheese sauce
 ---